Reflections & Examen

 This you must do.

-– Hazel Wilson-Weaver Chapter, Daughters of the King
+– Hazel Wilson-Weaver Chapter, Daughter of the King

 St Luke the Evangelist Episcopal Church, Houston, Texas